 Work on your fuel system in a well-ventilated area.
 Gas fumes are harmful.
 Follow all safety precautions outlined in the mowers operator’s manual.

 Reasons Why Your Spartan Lawn Mower Is Not Getting Fuel

-Bad Fuel in an Spartan Lawn Mower
+Bad Fuel in a Spartan Lawn Mower

 Fuel can go bad and it doesn’t take long for it to begin breaking down and becoming less effective.
-Old fuel is often the root cause to a Spartan lawn mower not getting gas.
+Old fuel is often the root cause of a Spartan lawn mower not getting gas.

 Read more about the advantages of fuel stabilizers in this article.

 Solution: When you find old fuel sitting in your Spartan lawn mower, drain the fuel tank.
 A fuel siphon pump works great for this.
 Make sure you have a fuel container to collect the old fuel.

 Refill your fuel tank with fresh fuel with a fuel additive mixed in.
 I use a product called Sea Foam Motor Treatment.
 Sea Foam has properties to stabilize fuel, reduce moisture and clean the fuel system.

 Plugged Fuel Filter on a Spartan Lawn Mower

 Check the fuel filter component for a buildup of dirt.
 An inline fuel filter is installed between the fuel lines to strain fuel as it comes out of the fuel tank to prevent dirt and other contaminants from passing through the filter.